Picovoice/orca/binding/python/README.md

 To ensure smooth transitions between chunks, the `stream.synthesize()` function returns an audio chunk that only includes the audio for a portion of the text that has been added.
 To generate the audio for the remaining text, `stream.flush()` needs to be invoked.
-When done with streaming text synthesis, the `Orca.Stream` object needs to be closed:
+When done with streaming text synthesis, the `Orca.OrcaStream` object needs to be closed:

 ```python
 stream.close()